 On his gay travel blog, Groffman wrote, “there’s a lot more to the city’s gay scene than the traditional gay hotspots.
 The beauty of Berlin as a travel destination lays in the fact that this is a growing city, evolving out of a turbulent 20th century to become one of today’s leading cities—politically, economically and culturally.
 It’s no wonder that Berlin makes it to the top of most “best gay travel” lists!
 But, most gay guides to Berlin don’t fully showcase the diversity of LGBT travel options—that uniqueness that’s made Berlin so special and so gay-friendly.”

 Berta Luise Heide is the publisher of the travel guide BertaBerlin, a travel blogger and marketer, and most notably a born resident of the German capital city.
 In her travel guides, inconspicuously entitled BertaBerlin, she discovers city walks all over Berlin and writes about the hidden gems of the city on her blog.
-There are currently two additional BertaBerlin maps, one for Kreuzberg and one for Neukölln with a new map for Mitte planned for autumn 2017.
+There are several BertaBerlin maps for beloved districts and themes available in her Online Shop.

 About Travels of Adam